MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCreateEmptyGuestStateFile.md

 ## Description

 This function creates an empty guest-state file (.vmgs) for a VM.
 This file is required in cases where the VM  is expected to be persisted and restarted multiple times.
 It is configured in the 'GuestState' property of the settings document for a VM.
+See [sample code](./UtilityFunctionSample.md#CreateFilesGrantAccess)

 ## Syntax